-These changes will bring the Treasury Pool Investment Policy in line with California Government Code Section 53601 and provide the necessary diversification and flexibility for a portfolio of this size.
+These changes will bring the Treasury Pool Investment Policy more fully in line with California Government Code Section 53601, while maintaining the necessary diversification and flexibility for a portfolio of this magnitude.
 The Treasury Oversight Committee has reviewed the recommended changes for fitness and appropriateness.